Residence Hall Housing Sign-Up

 - Form your housing group.
 All housing selections are made as a group.
 If you are looking for a Single, you must create a group of "1".

-- Select your space.
-Select your space during your housing sign-up time-slot.
+- Select your Group's space.
+Only Group Leaders can enter their group's space at the housing sign-up time-slot.

 Want to Move to an On-Campus Apartment?